-A further term is throuple, a blend of three and couple, because, well, there are three couples.
+A further term is throuple, a portmanteau of three and couple, because, well, there are three couples.

 A V includes two romantic relationships A+B, and B+C, but not A+C. The term metamour was invented for the relationship between person A and person C, from meta which is Latin for “over something” and amour which is French for “a lover”.
 So metamours share a meta-love, over person B who connects them.
 The actual intimacy between metamours is not defined, except for the absence of a romantic relationship, and differs in individual cases: Some are best friends, while others barely know each other.

 I, the author of this blog, am biromantic and I live a polyamorous lifestyle: I have a girlfriend and a boyfriend who are a couple as well.
 Together we form a romantically closed triad (= We are three people, and we all do not pursue any further romantic interests).

 Apart from these principles, there is not “the one way” of living polyamory, which does not mean that all polyamorous lifestyles work, that is, produce loving, stable, long-term romantic relationships.
 Some strategies never even produce more than parallel short-term relationships.